 International Ballet Festival of Miami

 One of the only ballet festivals in the U.S. takes place July 23 through August 14 in southeast Florida: the International Ballet Festival of Miami.
-Hosted by the Miami Hispanic Ballet Company, more than 100 principal dancers from the best companies from around the world will come together in Miami to showcase the art of ballet.
+Hosted by the Miami Hispanic Ballet Company, more than 100 principal dancers from the best companies from around the world will come together in Miami, Florida in July to showcase the art of ballet.

 Summer Classics Movie Series, Tampa